ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

         }
     }
     ```
-3. Create `Config.toml` in the package directory and paste the following contents inside.
+3. Create the `Config.toml` file in the package directory and paste the following content into it.

     ***Config.toml***
     ```toml